 Matt Damon and Ben Affleck

-Surprisingly enough, I had not seen this movie until this year, so reading the screenplay before watching the film was certainly interesting.
+Surprisingly enough, I had not seen this movie until this year.
+So reading the screenplay before watching the film was certainly interesting.
 Something that I’ve noticed with reading screenplays is that a good majority of the time, the screenplays can be dull and it’s the director’s job to truly bring color to that blueprint.
-Though, Good Will Hunting was not a screenplay that forced me into reading forty pages before any real action started (which happens often), and the writers did an exceptional job of capturing that Boston-accent on page.
+However, Good Will Hunting was not a screenplay that forced me into reading forty pages before any real action started (which happens often), and the writers did an exceptional job of capturing that Boston-accent on page.

 Intimo – Nicky Jam